Exeed LX: Overview

 The Exeed LX has a length of 4533 mm, a width of 1848 mm, a height of 1699 mm, and a wheelbase of 2670 mm.
 The Exeed LX was launched on the Chinese car market in the fourth quarter of 2019 with pricing to start around 130,000 yuan ($18,950).

+Exeed Zhuifeng

-The Exeed LX received a facelift with an additional Chinese name called the Zhuifeng (追风) for the 2022 model year.
+The Exeed LX received a facelift with an additional Chinese name called the Zhuifeng (追风) in August 2021 for the 2022 model year.

 Powertrain

 The power of the Exeed LX comes from a 1.6-litre petrol direct injection turbo engine producing 197 hp and an estimated torque of 30 kgm.
 The transmission of the Exeed LX is an automated seven-speed dual-clutch transmission.
-A 1.5-litre petrol turbo engine producing 156 hp and an estimated torque of 24 kgm mated to a 9-speed CVT transmission was added to the 2020 model year.
+A 1.5-litre petrol turbo engine producing 156 hp and an estimated torque of 24 kgm mated to a CVT transmission with 9 simulated gears was added to the 2020 model year.

 Markets

 Brazil

 Caoa Chery in Brazil is the producer and distributor of products from Exeed, with the first Exeed model commercialized in the Brazilian market from the first quarter of 2021.
 The LX crossover SUV was chosen for the debut of Exeed in Brazil due to the T1X platform and other components shared with the Tiggo 7 made in Anápolis.